twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 $ riscv64-unknown-elf-gcc add.c -O0 -g -v
 {% endhighlight %}

-There's quite a lot we get back, so we won't look through it all.
+There's quite a lot we get back so we won't look through it all.
 The first important thing of note is that even though GCC stands for "GNU C Compiler", `gcc` _also_ by default links our code in addition to compiling and assembling it (`-c` tells GCC only to compile and assemble).
 Why is this relevant?
 Well, take a look at this snippet pulled from our verbose `gcc` command:

 {% highlight bash %}
 # The actual `gcc -v` command outputs full paths, but those are quite